 You should consult your doctor before drinking kefir if you have AIDS or other conditions that weaken the immune system.
 People with autoimmune diseases should also talk to their doctor before using kefir.
 While the bacteria in kefir is beneficial for people with strong immune systems, it may increase infections or exacerbations of conditions in those whose immune systems are out of balance.

 Kefir is made with caseins, which some people eliminate from their diet.
 If you have eliminated caseins from your diet, it may be best to skip kefir and try another probiotic instead.

 SummaryKefir is extremely safe and has very few side effects.
 The main side effects include constipation and abdominal cramping.
 You should talk to your doctor before drinking kefir if you have a condition that weakens your immune system.

-Research has shown that kefir may also help improve the digestive system in multiple ways, including direct pathogen inhibition and the increased production of healthy bacteria.
+that kefir may also help improve the digestive system in multiple ways, including direct pathogen inhibition and the increased production of healthy bacteria.
 It may even be effective in treating peptic ulcers.

 Kefir is safe for most people to consume, and a single serving is full of vitamins and probiotics.
 It’s safe to consume daily, and it may help create and maintain a healthy balance of good bacteria in multiple systems within the body.